Tutorial | Automation scenarios#

 2. Navigate to the Last runs tab to see its progress.

-3. Click on the failed check to find the most recent scenario run’s source of failure.
+3. For the most recent scenario run, click on the failed step to find the most recent scenario run’s source of failure.
 Note how the scenario did not move on to the build step.

 Dataiku screenshot of the last runs tab of a failed scenario.